 Just capture a short scene, then paint the area to animate.
 Cinemagraphs combine the best aspects of photo & video.

-I was a founding partner at the relaunched Endloop Mobile app studio.
-I worked on 12 projects; here are my favorites:
+I was a founding partner at the relaunched Endloop Mobile app studio (acquired).
+I worked on 12 projects; here are my favourites:

 For this project I spent 2 months working onsite with Tribal DDB, not only designing a responsive interface for the customer-facing site, but also an administrative backend & a triage system for handling questions.